In this list of reviews and buying guide, we take a look at the best Bluetooth meat thermometers for BBQ and grilling.

 Weber iGrill Mini (Formerly idevices igrill)

 iDevices created the iGrill mini, but the company sold its thermometer division to Weber in 2016.
-Now it’s called the Weber iGrill Mini and is a compact version of the Weber igrill 2 bluetooth thermometer.
+Now it’s called the Weber iGrill Mini and is a compact version of the Weber igrill 2 Bluetooth meat thermometer.

 The main difference is that it only has one probe and does not have a display.
 You’ll need to monitor everything through your phone.